mercymadueke/alx-low_level_programming/0x0D-preprocessor/README.md

-a header file that defines a macro
+a header file that defines a macro named PI